-H. Lessons Learned on Efficient Approach to Access Needed Expertise
+J. Lessons Learned on Efficient Approach to Access Needed Expertise

 Leveraging target work groups with the required expertise (e.g., data stewards, biologist) to inform addition of data categories is efficient and effective, including coordinating with PNAMP staff for meeting facilitation expertise.
-The use of smaller workgroups via the StreamNet-PNAMP collaboration has illustrated the success of this approach as final products and recommendations have rapidly been achieved during 2021 to inform hatchery indicators and metrics, general data display, super population display, carrying capacity data standard development, and juvenile outmigrant refinement of smolt equivalent definition.
-Each of the 2021 topic specific work groups utilized the expertise of biologists who are the subject matter experts in these areas to provide input that can then be further refined by data managers to develop a comprehensive DES for each subject.
+The use of smaller workgroups via the StreamNet-PNAMP collaboration has illustrated the success of this approach as final products and recommendations have rapidly been achieved during 2022 to inform hatchery indicators and metrics, and improvements to data displays.
+Specifically, the purpose and scope of all StreamNet related meetings and involvement with the PNAMP Fish Monitoring Work Group (FMWG) in 2022 were focused, well organized, and well run.
+Each of the FMWGs utilized the expertise of biologists who are the subject matter experts in these areas to provide input that can then be further refined by data managers to develop a comprehensive DES for each subject.
+Another positive was, this approach-built energy and momentum to accomplish tasks and projects.
 This methodology streamlined efforts and allowed groups to stay focused on specific tasks.
+It is, however, recommended that the initiation of new tasks be balanced with the ongoing StreamNet tasks so_that these new tasks and associated time commitment, including during and after meetings / work groups (assigned or voluntary), do not inadvertently distract from other StreamNet priorities.
+Thus, it should remain a focus that StreamNet partners complete ongoing work group meetings and tasks before engaging in other projects.

-I. Lessons Learned about the Importance of Documentation for Data Integrity and Succession Planning
+K. Lessons Learned about the Importance of Documentation for Data Integrity and Succession Planning

 Proper documentation for data integrity is critical to ensure that these valuable data, funded by the public and ratepayers, remain accessible to inform critical uncertainties and decisions into the future.
 This applies both for data managed within an organization and for data submitted to regional data systems.
 Projects such as StreamNet serve a key role in ensuring that this documentation and the data needed to inform the assessment process are accessible and stable during any upcoming transition, such as retirement of core biologists with significant institutional knowledge about the data methods and analysis conducted.
 Some of the StreamNet partners have acknowledged that they also need better overall documentation of field collection and analysis to improve the quality of their data submissions to CAP Fish HLIs (CAX system) and are exploring how this can be accomplished, including utilizing PNAMP's MonitoringResources.org.
 StreamNet and PNAMP, with BPA support, continue to work on improving how to facilitate the connection between data submitted to StreamNet data systems and metadata submitted to MonitoringResources.org to reduce the burden on the data provider.
-The ongoing priority of proper metadata documentation (data source, definitions, and monitoring and analytical methods) resulted in StreamNet initiating in CY2020 an effort that will continue past CY2021 to inform the development of a quality control procedure.
-The procedure includes assessing metadata in CAP Fish HLIs and increasing discussions with PNAMP and CBF&W Library to determine what is needed to strengthen metadata while minimizing the burden on project sponsors of submitting the same metadata in multiple data systems (e.g., how to connect StreamNet, PNAMP and the Library's data systems).